Census in Malaysia: Overview

 The decennial publication provides users with the final Malaysian Census population figures for basic demographic characteristics such as gender, age distribution, ethnic group, citizenship, religion and marital status at the state and the administrative district levels.
 Some of the tables also provide a breakdown by urban and rural areas.

 Malaysia consists of thirteen states and three federal territories.
 Each state is divided into several administrative districts.
 In Kelantan, the administrative district is known as "Jajahan".
 Each state is also stratified into urban and rural areas.
 Urban and rural areas are not legally defined administrative areas but are statistically defined to distinguish areas with certain socio-economic characteristics.

 Data source

 The data in the decennial publication represent final Malaysian Census population figures for respective decades.
 As in censuses in most other countries, the information obtained during enumeration is subject to coverage and content errors.
-In term of coverage errors, part of living quarters, households or population maybe left out, erronerously included or duplicated.
-Content errors in particular were based on erronerous responses on gender, age, ethnic group, citizenship, religion and marital status.
+In term of coverage errors, part of living quarters, households or population maybe left out, erroneously included or duplicated.
+Content errors in particular were based on erroneous responses on gender, age, ethnic group, citizenship, religion and marital status.
 As a result, the figures were "adjusted" based on the estimates of under-enumeration derived from the Census Coverage Evaluation Survey.